hunter-teacher-cert/syllabi-summer-2021/methods-2.md

 This course will prepare teacher-candidates to use a variety of pedagogical techniques including both general and those specific to teaching computer science.
-Teacher-candidates will also become knowledgable in social and ethical issues related to computer science and computing including privacy, cyber bullying, and piracy.
+Teacher-candidates will also become knowledgeable in social and ethical issues related to computer science and computing including privacy, cyber bullying, and piracy.
 Teacher-candidates will learn to use a variety of technical tools to both administer their class as well as to support instruction